Godsfavour-LevelerKing/ReaderCompanionAi/README.md

 # Readers Companion AI

-A intelligent web application that helps students study more efficiently by automatically generating flashcards from text, tracking study progress, and organizing materials by topic.
+An intelligent web application that helps students study more efficiently by automatically generating flashcards from text, tracking study progress, and organizing materials by topic.

 ## ✨ Features